cekit/cekit/docs/configuration.rst

 Configuration file
 ==================

-Concreate can be configured using a configuration file.
+Cekit can be configured using a configuration file.
 We use the properties file format.

-Concreate will look for this file at the path ``~/.concreate``.
+Cekit will look for this file at the path ``~/.cekit``.
 Its location can be changed via command line ``--config`` option.

 **Example**
-Running Concreate with different config file:
+Running Cekit with different config file:

 .. code:: sh

-	  $ concreate --config ~/alternative_path build
+	  $ cekit --config ~/alternative_path build

 Below you can find description of available sections together with options described in detail.